 As most Christians realize, worship has changed from physical to spiritual.
 Jesus revealed that worship is now in spirit and truth, and no longer “in Jerusalem will you worship the Father” (John 4:21–24).
 David brought the old temple worship to Jerusalem and enhanced this worship with musical instruments.
 Jesus professed, “believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father. […] But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him” (John 4:21–24).
 The churches of Christ see that Jesus set true worship apart from the worship that David established in Jerusalem.
 True worship is with the right spirit and by the Truth of God’s Word (cf. John 1:17; 17:17).

-Shadows of True Worship
+No More Shadows of Worship

 Old Testament worship foreshadowed and symbolized true worship, but the substance has always been Christ (Col 2:16–17; Heb 8:5; 10:1).
 Christ fulfilled the Law, so that Christ has led believers to true worship (Heb 9:9–10; 1 Pet 2:5).
 Revelation’s symbolic references to Old Testament worship on an altar with sacrifices, using incense, and holding harps are all symbols in Revelation.
 These physical symbols foreshadow true worship in the New Testament.
 One scripture says that incense symbolize prayers and the harps symbolize praise (Rev 5:8–14).
 While holding harps, no one played harps in Revelation, but they did praise God.
 John described the praises of the faithful sounding like thunders, many waters, and harps (Rev 14:1–3; 15:1–3).